nuscarrick/webserver-screenshot/README.md

 ## Configuration options:

-The following variables can be changed in the header of the screenshot_server.js:
+The following variables can be changed in the header of the screenshot.js:

-    WINDOW_WIDTH = 1280; 		// Define your desired width, default is: 1280
+    const defaultWidth = 1280;		// default is: 1280
+    const defaultHeight = 920; 		// default is: 920
-    INDOW_HEIGHT = 1024; 		// Define your desired height, default is: 1024
+    const defaultTimeout = 1000; 	// default is: 1000

 ## Important notes: